All you need to know about the Premier 15s

 Jess Breach was key to Quins' title win as she scored 15 tries last season.

-She was injured in their semi-final against Wasps so couldn't compete in the fina,l but her sensational try in the play-off grabbed headlines.
+She was injured in their semi-final against Wasps so couldn't compete in the final but her sensational try in the play-off grabbed headlines.

 The England international is still rehabbing her injury and while Quins haven't confirmed when she will return, it's expected to be early in the season.